sophiebatten123/Tutoring-Hub/README.md

 (Developer: Sophie Batten)

-TutorHub offers secondary school pupils world class tuition FREE as part of the education recovery plan.
+Tutor Hub offers secondary school pupils world class tuition FREE as part of the education recovery plan.
 It is vital, now more than ever, that students are able gain a deeper relational understanding of concepts and understand the practical nature of STEM subjects, all of which have been set aside throughout the pandemic.
 Our tutors deliver their lesson via [Microsoft Teams](https://www.microsoft.com/en-gb/microsoft-teams/group-chat-software?rtc=1) which ensures no smart technology is required and gives all pupils regardless of their background the opportunity to learn.

 The site is fully responsive and designed in a simplistic and easy to navigate manner.
 It has been coded using HTML, CSS, JavaScript, Python and Django using the MVC framework to scaffold the design process.
-Furthermore, the project went through continuos agile development to ensure features were working effectively.
+Furthermore, the project went through continuous agile development to ensure features were working effectively.

 ![Am I Responsive?](static/images/responsive.png)